Vyral/base-template/the-coronavirus-explained-and-what-you-should-do.md

 [COVID-19 Resource Hub for Small Businesses](https://www.business.com/covid-resources/){: target="_blank"}&nbsp;– Coronavirus Resources to Help Small Businesses Pull Through from&nbsp;[Business.com](http://business.com/){: target="_blank"}.

-[How to Get Mortgage Relief](https://www.investopedia.com/how-to-get-mortgage-relief-4800539){: target="_blank"}&nbsp;– Federal regulators have stepped in to offer COVID-19 (coronavirus) mortgage relief.</p>
+[How to Get Mortgage Relief](https://www.investopedia.com/how-to-get-mortgage-relief-4800539){: target="_blank"}&nbsp;– Federal regulators have stepped in to offer COVID-19 (coronavirus) mortgage relief.

-<p style="font-size:18px">SBA Disaster Loan Program - will be helpful for your understanding to decide whether to apply, or not. &nbsp; This new program is an opportunity to help your businesses cover its payroll and rent during this time of likely economic loss, due to Covid-19.
+SBA Disaster Loan Program - will be helpful for your understanding to decide whether to apply, or not. &nbsp; This new program is an opportunity to help your businesses cover its payroll and rent during this time of likely economic loss, due to Covid-19.
 There is an application and basic information and tax returns required.
-Your 2018 tax return will be used in the application if your 2019 is not yet filed. </p>
+Your 2018 tax return will be used in the application if your 2019 is not yet filed.

 [Travel Information](https://health.hawaii.gov/coronavirusdisease2019/travel/travel-advisories/){: target="_blank"}&nbsp;– Current travel advisories in the State of Hawai’i.